Dorothy Shea: Media ban

 Within a few months after assuming her ambassadorship in Lebanon, Shea vocally criticized Hezbollah, a militant group and political organization in Lebanon which is labelled a terrorist organization by the United States and several other countries.
 Shea accused Hezbollah of interfering in attempts to improve Lebanon's devastated economy and of draining billions of dollars in funds from the Lebanese government.
 She also criticized a speech by Hezbollah's leader Hassan Nasrallah blaming the United States for the economic crisis.
-In June 2020, following her remarks, Judge Mohammad Mazeh accused her of violating the Vienna Convention on Diplomatic Relations.
+In June 2020, following her remarks, Lebanese jurist Mohammad Mazeh accused her of violating the Vienna Convention on Diplomatic Relations.
 He said that her comments interfered in Lebanon's internal affairs, "offended many Lebanese," and increased sectarian tensions.
 Mazeh passed an order preventing her from making any public statement, as well as forbidding any local or foreign media outlet working in Lebanon from conducting interviews with her or on pain of a $200,000 fine.
 However, the decision was not implemented, and Mazeh was called to appear before the Judicial Inspection Board.
 He refused and submitted his resignation.
 Justice Minister Marie-Claude Najm accepted it on 14 July.

+Deputy UN Representative

+On January 3, 2023, President Joe Biden nominated Shea to be deputy representative of the United States of America to the United Nations, with the rank and status of ambassador extraordinary and plenipotentiary, and deputy representative of the United States of America in the Security Council of the United Nations as well as representative of the United States of America to the sessions of the General Assembly of the United Nations.
+Hearings on her nomination were held before the Senate Foreign Relations Committee on June 21, 2023.
+Her nomination was favorably reported by the committee on July 13, 2023.

+On August 1, 2024, the Senate voted 59–34 to confirm Shea's nomination.

+In February 2025, at the direction of the Trump administration, she urged the United Nations Security Council to support a resolution concerning the war in Ukraine, which did not call Russia the aggressor in the Russian invasion of Ukraine or acknowledge Ukraine’s territorial integrity.
+It was the first resolution passed in three years on the subject.